consp1racy/material-navigation-drawer/README.md

 - *NEW:* Support for `android:theme`
     - Allows completely overriding theme just for the drawer with a flick of a switch.
     - Use `NavigationListFragment.getLayoutInflater2()` to inflate headers.
-    - Only on API 11 and higher.
+    - <s>Only on API 11 and higher.</s> Holy smoke, Dr. Jones, it works on Gingerbread as well!

 **0.6.0**
 - Cleaned up and updated dependencies